 - Search incident to arrest: a warrantless search that is reasonable in scope and is made incident to a lawful arrest

 - Consent: serves to eliminate the need for police to have probable cause or to obtain a warrant

 - Automobile exception: allows police to search anywhere in a car – including inside passengers’ belongings — they believe to hold contraband but must be supported by probable cause

 - Plain-view doctrine: situations where contraband or evidence is clearly seen because it is in public (where there is no reasonable expectation of privacy) or is in the apparent view of an officer although it is located in a private place (where there is a reasonable expectation of privacy)

 - Administrative searches: situations involving non-consensual fire, health, or safety inspections of residential or private commercial property

 - Stop and frisk: search that occurs during a limited and temporary intrusion of an individual’s freedom of movement that does not amount to a full custodial arrest

 But these exceptions are exhaustive and any searches outside their purview are presumptively unconstitutional.
 Thus, for example, a traffic stop alone does not give police authority to search a vehicle or a briefcase inside the trunk.
 Police can always ask for permission to search, but drivers may always decline.
 But one important extra note: police do not have to tell drivers about their right to refuse.

 Get Legal Help

-If you had money or other belongings seized by a police officer in a routine traffic stop or for other minor infractions such speeding or broken tail lights, you may want to consider talking to an attorney.
-Contact the experienced Miami criminal defense attorneys at Ratzan & Faccidomo, LLC today at (305) 330-3905 to learn more about how you can assert your constitutional rights and protect yourself against aggressive law enforcement conduct.
+If you had money or other belongings seized by a police officer in a routine traffic stop or for other minor infractions such speeding or broken tail lights, you may want to consider talking to an lawyer.
+Contact the experienced Miami criminal defense lawyers at Ratzan & Faccidomo, LLC today at (305) 330-3905 to learn more about how you can assert your constitutional rights and protect yourself against aggressive law enforcement conduct.